 Staying healthy is a priority for most of us.
 We strive to live long, travel, and spend as much time with our families as possible.
-We have to enjoy life to the fullest while we can, because the simple truth is that anyone can be injured or become seriously ill without warning.
+We have to enjoy life while we can, because anyone can be injured or become seriously ill without warning.

 Regardless of whether these circumstances are temporary or permanent, they can easily have a negative effect on your ability to work and earn a living.
-Thankfully, in this situation, you may be entitled to receive Social Security Disability Benefits.
+You may be entitled to social security disability benefits in this situation.

-Everyone in the United States who works also contributes to Social Security.
-The money goes into one fund and is granted to individuals who are either unable to work due to a debilitating medical condition or who have reached an age where working is no longer possible.
-These funds go a long way towards improving the quality of life for those with disabilities or those who have been seriously injured.
+Everyone who works in the United States contributes to Social Security.
+The money goes to individuals who can’t work due to a debilitating medical condition or who are at an age where working is no longer possible.
+These funds go a long way toward improving the quality of life for those with disabilities or those who have been seriously injured.

 SSDI and SSI: What’s the Difference?

-By the Social Security Administration’s standards, any physical or mental condition that prevents you from being gainfully employed can be classified as a disability.
-If your disability is one that is long-term or permanent, there are two programs run by the SSA that might be able to help: Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).
+By the Social Security Administration’s standards, a disability is any physical or mental condition that prevents you from working.
+If your disability is long-term or permanent, there are two programs that might be able to help: Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).

-Social Security Disability Insurance (SSDI) only applies to workers who have been working for at least 5 out of the last 10 years before you were disabled.
+Social Security Disability Insurance (SSDI) applies to those who worked for at least 5 out of the last 10 years before you were disabled.

-Supplemental Security Income (SSI) is managed both by your state’s government and the Social Security Administration.
-Its purpose is to provide financial aid to disabled and elderly individuals who have little or no income and few assets.
-Remember that SSI laws vary state to state.
-Spend time doing some research into your state’s specific SSI rules and laws.
+Supplemental Security Income (SSI) is managed by the state and the Social Security Administration.
+It provides financial aid to disabled and elderly individuals who have little or no income and few assets.

 How Do I Apply for Social Security Benefits?